-Recently, the IMF Executive Board has selected Christine Lagarde as its Managing Director; giving her a second term.
-The IMF had eleven Managing Directors in its nearly seventy-year history; all were from Europe.
-India has demanded that the next MD should be from Emerging Market Economies.
+The IMF had eleven Managing Directors in its nearly seventy-five-year history; all were from Europe.
+India earlier demanded that the next MD should be from Emerging Market Economies.
 Now it is interesting to see how the MD is selected or there is a possibility of an emerging market MD for IMF.

 The MD is the chief of the Fund’s staff and as Chairman of the Executive Board.
 He shall conduct, under the direction of the Executive Board, the ordinary business of the Fund.